Mental Health Facilities Staunton, VA

 Valley Community Services Board

-Valley Community Services Board is a mental health clinic in Staunton, Virginia, located at 85 Sangers Lane, 24401.
-Valley Community Services Board offers outpatient treatment and telemedicine/telehealth.
-Valley Community Services Board provides couples/family therapy, cognitive behavioral therapy and individual psychotherapy to children / adolescents, seniors 65 or older and young adults.
-Valley Community Services Board also supports people with serious mental illness and children/adolescents with serious emotional disturbance.
-Some other services provided by Valley Community Services Board include supported housing, assertive community treatment and intensive case management.
+Valley Community Services Board is a mental health facility in Staunton, VA, located at 85 Sangers Lane, in the 24401 zip code.
+Valley Community Services Board provides telemedicine/telehealth and outpatient treatment.
+Valley Community Services Board provides couples/family therapy, cognitive behavioral therapy and individual psychotherapy to young adults, children / adolescents and adults.
+Valley Community Services Board also supports children/adolescents with serious emotional disturbance and people with serious mental illness.
+Some other services available at Valley Community Services Board include supported housing, psychosocial rehabilitation services and suicide prevention services.

 Augusta Health Crossroads Mental Health Unit - 6.1 miles from Staunton, VA